PrizePicks Review

 PrizePicks Bonus Details

 However, unlike most welcome offers, the PrizePicks bonus has zero play-through requirements.
 Anything bettors win by entering contests with their promo funds is immediately withdrawable.
 Additionally, PrizePicks draws from players’ bonus balances first when entering paid contests.
-Overall, the PrizePicks bonus is a much better deal than competing offers.
+Overall, the PrizePicks bonus is a significantly better deal than competing offers.

 PrizePicks Promo Code: Use the promo code BUSA to claim this offer.